Codex Theodosianus: Development

-During the process of gathering the vast amount of material, often editors would have multiple copies of the same law.
+While gathering the vast amount of material, editors often had multiple copies of the same law.
 In addition to this, the source material the editors were drawing upon changed over time.
 Clifford Ando notes that according to Matthews, the editors "displayed a reliance on western provincial sources through the late 4th century and on central, eastern archives thereafter."

-After six years an initial version was finished in 435, but it was not published, instead it was improved upon and expanded and finally finished in 438 and taken to the Senate in Rome and Constantinople.
-Matthews believes that the two attempts are not the result of a failed first attempt, but instead the second attempt shows "reiteration and refinement of the original goals at a new stage in the editorial process".
+After 6 years, an initial version was finished in 435 but was not published.
+Instead, it was improved upon and expanded and finally finished in 438 and taken to the Senate in Rome and Constantinople.
+Matthews believes that the two attempts are not the result of a failed first attempt; however, the second attempt shows "reiteration and refinement of the original goals at a new stage in the editorial process".
 Others have put forth alternate theories to explain the lengthy editorial process and two different commissions.
 Boudewijn Sirks believes that "the code was compiled from imperial copy books found at Constantinople, Rome, or Ravenna, supplemented by material at a few private collections, and that the delays were caused by such problems as verifying the accuracy of the text and improving the legal coherence of the work."

-The tone of the work reflected the rhetorical training that the drafters had received and Averil Cameron has described it as "verbose, moralizing and pretentious".
+The tone of the work reflected the rhetorical training that the drafters had received, and Averil Cameron has described it as "verbose, moralizing and pretentious".